 I am particularly interested in providing this expertise in the context of interprofessional, extramurally-funded research.
 Contact me and we can discuss the possibilities.

-Below, I provide additional detail about two high-demand consultation topics: instrument development and bifactor analysis.
+Below, I provide additional detail about three high-demand consultation topics: career exploration, instrument development, and bifactor analysis.

 It is easy to create a set of items, call it a scale, and add the scores of all items together to create a total score.
 It is much harder to create an instrument that provides reliable and valid scores that truly measure the thing you are trying to measure.

 This is why there is a whole field called Psychometrics, which is dedicated to the objective measurement of knowledge, abilities, attitudes, personality traits, educational achievement, and other psychological constructs.
 My program of research draws upon best practices in psychometrics to develop and refine instruments measuring everything from stigma to spirituality.
 Having learned a good deal about the do’s and don’ts of measurement, I now offer consultation in this area.

 Here is a list of situations in which you may find it helpful to enlist my expertise.
 You are trying to…

 - determine whether existing instruments are “valid and reliable enough” to use, or whether a new, better instrument should be created